ngiangre/pediatric_pharmacovigilance/README.md

 ### <u>Constructing Vocabulary Taxonomies & Hierarchies</u>

-These scripts using the OMOP CDM files (downloaded from [Athena](http://athena.ohdsi.org/search-terms/terms), but the directory with the files is ignored in this repository) to construct the taxonomic hierarchies used in the analysis.
+These scripts use the OMOP CDM files (downloaded from [Athena](http://athena.ohdsi.org/search-terms/terms), but the directory with the files is ignored in this repository) to construct the taxonomic hierarchies used in the analysis.

 ### <u>Helper Functions & Filters</u>